 There are many different ways of paying your energy bills.
 Choosing the right one for you can be confusing and overwhelming.
 Read this guide to get an idea of which method will suit you best.
-Compare energy suppliers and save over £350* in five minutes!
+Compare energy suppliers and save money in five minutes!

 Paying for gas and electricity by Direct Debit is the best way to ensure you are paying your bills on time.
 It is also often the cheapest option as energy suppliers offer discounts for the convenience of paying by Direct Debit.

 Direct Debit payments will come out of your account on, or around an agreed date.
 You will need to make sure your payments are enough to cover your energy usage.

 You can choose to pay your Direct Debit monthly or quarterly.

 If you choose to pay you energy Direct Debit monthly, your payments will come out on or around the same date each month.

 It is important that your payments cover your monthly energy bill, but remember this will fluctuate due to changes in your energy usage.
 It is unlikely you will pay exactly the right amount.
 Don’t worry, underpaying or overpaying on your Direct Debit is common.

 Paying by monthly Direct Debit is usually the cheapest option.
 Energy suppliers often provide discounts for the convenience of your monthly payments.

 If you choose a quarterly Direct Debit payment then your energy bill will be paid on or around the same date every three months.
 This means you will be paying for three months’ worth of energy use.Your individual quarterly Direct Debit payments will be higher, but over a year it tends to cost the same as monthly Direct Debits.

 Some suppliers offer discounts for paying quarterly, although it is usually not as much as for monthly payments.